asmitapoddar/Autoencoder-ATLAS/README.md

 ## Dependencies
 #### Python
 - numpy
+- pandas
+- matplotlib
-- sklearn
+- sys
 - torch
+- fastai
-- pandas
+- scipy
-- math
+- seaborn
-- time
+- corner

 The 4 variables standardised in the following way for the encoder-decoder network: